 Every working day puts me in direct contact with anxious patients and their families.
-That’s understandable because I am going to someone and anesthetic.
+That’s understandable because I am going to give someone an anesthetic.
 I am a Nurse Anesthetist.
 In my career, I have administered over 40 thousand anesthetics, and my patients have taught me a lot about anxiety.
 More importantly, they have given me opportunities to learn how to lessen theirs.

 In trying to figure out how to help them, I also became really interested in how some people can be calm, cool, collected, almost never upset or angry, have great relationships, raise good children, and make choices that evolve their lives rather than complicate them.